How to Use Velcro Rollers on Fine Hair for Volume

 Using Velcro Rollers on Fine Hair (Dry Hair Method)

-While starting with damp hair when using Velcro rollers is usually recommended, there’s an exception to every rule, right?
+Starting with damp hair when using Velcro rollers is usually recommended, but there’s an exception to every rule, right?

 If you wish, you can use Velcro rollers on dry hair!